sahadesign/django_project/README.md

 # django_project

-The website is currently down due to an error in deployment.☹️
+The website is currently down due to an error in deployment.

-Here are some of the glimpses of our Blogging application.😀
+Here are some of the glimpses of our Blogging application.